 Architect used various elements of architecture in the design of Hiroshima Peace Memorial Museum influenced by concrete architecture.
 The key features of Hiroshima Peace Memorial Museum, Hiroshima are exposed textured reinforced concrete, piloti, free-standing stairs and rhythmic front façade with vertical elements.

-Kenzo Tange was the winner of RIBA Gold Medal in 1965.
-He received American Institute of Architects Gold Medal in 1966.
+Kenzo Tange was the winner of the RIBA Gold Medal in 1965.
+He received the American Institute of Architects Gold Medal in 1966.
 He won Pritzker Prize for architecture in 1987.

 He died on 22nd March, 2005 in Tokyo, Japan at the age of 91 years.
 Kenzo Tange is an inspiration for many architects through his brilliant projects all over the world.